aiven/devportal/docs/platform/howto/saml/add-identity-providers.rst

 Step 2.
 Configure SAML on your IdP
 -----------------------------------

-In your IdP, use the metadata URL and ACS URL from the Aiven Console to configure a new application.
+In your IdP, use the metadata URL and ACS URL from the configuration step in the wizard to configure a new application.
 Setup instructions are available for these specific providers:

 * :doc:`Auth0 </docs/platform/howto/saml/setup-saml-auth0>`
 * :doc:`FusionAuth </docs/platform/howto/saml/setup-saml-fusionauth>`